maxorenjoysnekos/official-skid-list/README.md

 - Made the readme.md look more swag

 > **Shrunkie**
-- Exposing shadow/mystra client and leaking its src (also check out clippy.gg his swag image hosting so you can look less like a NN on discord)
+- Exposing shadow/mystra client and leaking it's src

 > **Intent**
 - Making SuperheroFX so fang can simp for something other than astolfo